-The upper part of Figure 6 shows a solution proposal to the "even" problem just constructed by a student: "Construct a program that determines whether a number is even!"
+The upper part of Figure 6 shows a proposed solution to the "even" problem just constructed by a student: "Construct a program that determines whether a number is even!"
 This solution does not terminate for odd arguments.
-Despite of that the hypothesis (bold program fragment in the upper part of Figure 6) is embeddable in a correct solution.
+In spite of that the hypothesis (bold program fragment in the upper part of Figure 6) is embeddable in a correct solution.
 So the hypothesis is returned as feedback to the student (thin program fragment in the middle part of Figure 6).
 The student then may ask for a completion proposal generated by the system.
-In the example the system completes the hypothesis successively with the constant "true" and with the "="-operator (bold program fragments in the middle part of Figure 6).
+In the example the system completes the hypothesis successively with the constant "true" and with the "="- operator (bold program fragments in the middle part of Figure 6).
 Internally, the system has generated a complete solution visible in the lower part of Figure 6.
 So the student's solution in the upper part of Figure 6 may be corrected by an interchange of program parts.

-Figure 6: Snapshot of the ABSYNT Hypotheses Testing Environment
+Figure 6: Snapshot of the ABSYNT hypotheses testing environment

-The hypotheses testing environment is the most significant aspect where the ABSYNT Problem Solving Monitor differs from other systems designed to support the acquisition of functional programming knowledge, like the LISP tutor (Anderson & Swarecki, 1986; Anderson, Conrad & Corbett, 1989; Corbett & Anderson, 1992), the SCENT advisor (Greer, 1992; Greer, McCalla & Mark, 1989), and the ELM system (Weber, 1988; 1989).
+The hypotheses testing environment is the most significant aspect where the ABSYNT Problem Solving Monitor differs from other systems designed to support the acquisition of functional programming knowledge, like the LISP Tutor [6, 7, 14], the SCENT advisor [21, 33], and the ELM system [62].
 One reason for the hypotheses testing approach is that in programming a bug usually cannot be absolutely localized, and there is a variety of ways to debug a wrong solution.
 Hypotheses testing leaves the decision which parts of a buggy solution proposal to keep to the PS and thereby provides a rich data source about the PS's knowledge state.
 Single subject sessions with the ABSYNT Problem Solving Monitor revealed that hypotheses testing was heavily used.
-It was almost the only means of debugging wrong solution proposals, despite the fact that the subjects had also the visual trace available.
+It was almost the only means of debugging wrong solution proposals despite the fact that the subjects also had the visual trace available.
 This is partly due to the fact that in contrast to the trace, hypotheses testing does not require a complete ABSYNT program solution.

-The answers to the learner's hypotheses are generated by rules defining a goals-means-relation (GMR).
-These rules may be viewed as "pure" expert domain knowledge not influenced by learning.
+The answers to the learner's hypotheses are generated by rules defining a goals-means-relation A subset of these rules may be viewed as "pure" expert domain knowledge not influenced by learning.
 Thus we will call this set of rules EXPERT in the remainder of the paper.
-Currently, EXPERT contains about 650 rules and analyzes and synthesizes several millions of solutions for 40 tasks (Möbus, 1990; 1991; Möbus & Thole, 1990).
-One of them is the "even" task just introduced; more tasks will be presented later (see Figure 14).
+Currently, EXPERT contains about 650 rules and analyzes and synthesizes several million solutions for 40 tasks [36, 42].
+One of them is the "even" task just introduced; more tasks will be presented later (see Figure 15).
 We think that such a large solution space is necessary because we observed that especially novices often construct unusual solutions due to local repairs.
 (This is exemplified by the clumsy-looking student proposal in the upper part of Figure 6.)
+Figure 7 depicts a hierarchy of types of rules in EXPERT.
+There are rules for programming (implementing), and rules for planning.
+The programming rules are split into rules implementing ABSYNT program heads (head rules), and rules implementing one ABSYNT node (node rules).
+The planning rules split into task plan rules and goal elaboration rules.
+Except for the task plan rules which will not be considered further, the following sections will provide definitions and examples of the different rule types.